 Volunteering is a central component of the Scholarship Programme.
 The Programme aims to encourage applications to the university and to promote the benefits of Higher Education, so many of our scholars choose to help with admissions and outreach activities.
 You can, however, also undertake community volunteering instead.

-Crankstart Scholars are asked to complete a minimum of 25 hours of volunteering each year, but many Scholars achieve 50 hours or more.
+Crankstart Scholars are asked to complete a minimum of 25 hours of volunteering each year, but many scholars achieve 50 hours or more.
 You can complete your hours either in term time or during vacations.
-Last year Crankstart Scholars participated in a wide range of activities including helping at University and College Open Days, working with the homeless, supporting the elderly, and returning to schools to talk about their Oxford experience.
+Each year Crankstart Scholars participate in a wide range of activities including helping at University and College Open Days, working with the homeless, supporting the elderly, and returning to schools to talk about their Oxford experience.